allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 [use it](/story-about-delivering-products-part1.html) quite [successfully](/story-about-delivering-products-part2.html), but there are a few pitfalls to look out for:

+* First of all, know what you want to learn from the experiment.
+MVP is about validating hypotheses, so you need to know in advance what hypothesis you want to confirm or reject, what you will consider a success and what you will consider a failure and what information about users’ expectation you want to draw from their feedback.
+Otherwise, the whole experiment becomes rather pointless.
 * Make sure your product is not only minimal but also viable.
 Sometimes minor improvements which you may consider optional can make or break the product for your users.
 * Choose the audience for your MVP wisely.
 If you are replacing an existing product which users are accustomed to, forcing